Definition of Hypoallergenic

-The definition of hypoallergenic is "having a decreased tendency to provoke an allergic reaction".
+A the shorter definition of hypoallergenic is "having a decreased tendency to provoke an allergic reaction".
 Based on this definition, our products, including comforters are definitely hypoallergenic.
-The definition of non-allergenic is "having no tendency to provoke an allergic reaction".
+The definition of non-allergenic is really the same as hypoallergenic, it's "having no tendency to provoke an allergic reaction".
 Therefore, it cannot be said in truth any product is really non-allergenic.
-Somebody somewhere will have a reaction.
+Somebody somewhere may have a reaction.

-For many years, companies have been producing products, which they claim are "hypoallergenic" or "safe for sensitive skin" or "allergy tested."
-These statements imply that the products making the claims are less likely to cause allergic reactions than competing products.
-But there has been no assurance to consumers that this actually was the case.
+Companies for many years have been producing products, which they claim are "hypoallergenic" or "safe for sensitive skin" or "allergy tested."
+These statements suggests their products are less likely to cause allergic reactions than competing products.
+But there really is no real proof to assure to consumers that this actually was the case.

-For the past few years, the Food and Drug Administration has been working to clear up this confusion of claims by establishing testing requirements that would determine which products really are "hypoallergenic."
-Recently, the U.S. Court of Appeals for the District of Columbia ruled that FDA's regulation defining "hypoallergenic" was invalid.
+For the past few years, the Food and Drug Administration (FDA) had worked to clear up this confusion of claims by establishing testing requirements that would determine which products really are "hypoallergenic."
+A few years ago, the U.S. Court of Appeals in Washington DC ruled that FDA's regulation defining "hypoallergenic" was invalid.
 This means there is now no regulation specifically defining or governing the use of the term "hypoallergenic" or similar claims.
 Due to the lengthy procedural steps required to establish a new regulation, it is likely to be undefined for some time to come.

 Here is then the truth.
 Despite all the reassurances and claims that manufacturers give us about their products in terms of allergy reactivity, nothing is 100% guaranteed to be non-reactive.
 This is particularly true of bedding items.